What is CBD?

 Does CBD get you high?

 No, CBD does not get you high as it does not interact with the brain in this way.
-The main psychoactive component in cannabis is THC, but this cannabinoid is only legal in miniscule amounts (up to 0.2%) in over-the-counter full spectrum CBD products (which is not enough to get you stoned either) or in higher levels on prescription.
+The main psychoactive component in cannabis is THC, but this cannabinoid is only legal in minuscule amounts (up to 0.2%) in over-the-counter full-spectrum CBD products (which is not enough to get you stoned either) or in higher levels on prescription.

 What does CBD stand for?

 CBD is actually not an acronym at all, but an abbreviation of the word Cannabidiol – one of over 140 cannabinoids in the cannabis plant.